RobertTalbert/discretecs/MTH325-Fall2024/assignments/Proof problems F24.md

 **Problems will be added regularly throughout the semester** as we explore more content.
 It is expected that we will end with about 10-14 problems in all.

-Your job is to **find problems that look interesting to you and then solve solve**.
+Your job is to **find problems that look interesting to you and then solve them**.
 "Solve" here means **write a complete, correct, and polished proof** for the statement that's given in the problem.
 [Please see the Standards for Students Work document](https://github.com/RobertTalbert/discretecs/blob/master/MTH325-Fall2024/course-docs/Standards%20for%20Student%20Work%20W24.md) for details of what this involves.
 Among the criteria for acceptable work are these important points:

 - Your work must constitute a **good-faith effort at a completed proof**.
 You may not write up part of a proof and leave other parts of it incomplete or blank.
 - Your work must be **free from serious errors** in computation, logic, factual knowledge, and semantics.